yangliu-op/CUTEst-test/README.md

 Authurs: Gould, Nicholas IM and Orban, Dominique and Toint, Philippe L

 ## Pre-installation:
-Pytorch, Linux systems, CUTEst test problems, pycutest.
+Pytorch, Linux systems(pycutest only supports Mac and Linux), CUTEst test problems, pycutest.

 To successfully install CUTEst test problems/pycutest interface, one can use the guide below. https://github.com/jfowkes/pycutest